Here’s the setup checklist for setting up Nations for candidates. Numbered items should be done in order. Bulleted items can be done in any order.

 - About the District / region / community / etc. Here's the scoop on that page.

-Go here to NationBuilder's "How to Run For Office" course.
-Log in, then go back to that link again.
+- Go here to NationBuilder's "How to Run For Office" course.
 There are about twenty short videos that explain not only the process of running for office.
 These videos are short.
 The videos take what you need to do to run for office, and break those down into manageable steps.
 Most importantly, they cover digital organization.
 Digital organization will pay off in donations, volunteers, and eventually votes.
 Watching these videos may be the most important thing you do!

 - Start compiling a complete list of links to news articles you want on the site.
+Positive media coverage, press releases, any press mentions, anything with your name on it.
 These will go on your News & Events page.
 I would be happy to put them up there for you IF you can get me your list early in the process.
 Otherwise, it will be up to you.

 - Start a list of any other content you might want on the site.